The Fall of Robespierre: Play

 The third act, originally written by Lovell, was rewritten by Southey.
 Within the act, the opponents of Robespierre compare themselves to the assassins of Julius Caesar who are restoring the republic.
-In the final speech, Bertrand Barère discusses the history French Revolution and lists the various would-be despots who have attempted to usurp liberty for Louis XVI to Robespierre himself, concluding that France will be a beacon of liberation to the world.
+In the final speech, Bertrand Barère discusses the history of the French Revolution and lists the various would-be despots who have attempted to usurp liberty for Louis XVI to Robespierre himself, concluding that France will be a beacon of liberation to the world.